acquia/blt/docs/install/alt-env.rst

    :hidden:
    :glob:

-   /blt/install/alt-env/lando/
-   /blt/install/alt-env/ddev/
-   /blt/install/alt-env/docksal/
+   /blt/install/alt-env/lando

-Use the following documentation pages to help you as you use Acquia BLT with these environments:
+Use the following documentation page to help you as you use Acquia BLT with the environment:

--  :doc:`ddev </blt/install/alt-env/ddev/>`
--  :doc:`Docksal </blt/install/alt-env/docksal/>`
 -  :doc:`Lando </blt/install/alt-env/lando/>`

 ..
 Next review date 20200419